MediaComem/comem-webdev/subjects/git-branching/README.md

 This moves `HEAD` to point to the `feature-sub` branch.

-Nothing else happened because `HEAD` is still pointing to the same commit as master.
+Nothing else happened because `HEAD` is still pointing to the same commit as `master`.

 > **Exercise:** you can now implement the subtraction in `subtraction.js`.